 San Francisco Design Week (SFDW) is the largest design festival in the Bay Area which spans Silicon Valley, the city of San Francisco, East Bay, Marin and beyond.
-Each year the festival brings together over 40,000 designers, trade professionals, non-profits, entrepreneurs and business leaders for a week-long series of events, lectures, panel discussions, and studio visits.
-The week kicks off at the Design Hub at Pier 27 which features an opening night reception, exclusive programming, and interactive exhibits and product displays.
+Each year the festival brings together over 50,000 designers, trade professionals, non-profits, entrepreneurs and business leaders for a week-long series of events, lectures, panel discussions, and studio visits.
+The week kicks off with Studio Crawls and community events and finishes with an Official Party and Design Hub which features exclusive programming, interactive exhibits and product displays.

 Our goal is to raise public awareness of the impact that design has on innovation and explore the emerging disciplines driving design in San Francisco and around the world.
+It is an opportunity for the design savvy public to peek inside this creative force, and for creatives and designers to share knowledge with each other.
 Each year we create a public forum where citizens and designers can engage in a discussion about design and its role in our ever-evolving world.

 SFDW is organized by AIGA San Francisco, the professional association for design in partnership with IDSA, the Center for Architecture and AIA, SFFAMA, SEGD, SDN, IXDA, local consulates, design universities, neighborhood associations and museums.

 WHO GETS INVOLVED?

 SFDW has grown to represent a diverse and vibrant industry across many design disciplines.
 Each year the list of participants grows to include design studios, in-house design teams, galleries and art organizations, construction, local retail and restaurants.